Kheng2023/Kheng2023/README.md

 - **LinkedIn:** [Yong Kheng Beh](https://www.linkedin.com/in/yong-kheng-beh)
 - **Email:** yongkhengbeh@gmail.com

-Here's a refined version of your *Fun Fact* section with better flow and clarity:

 ### 🎉 Fun Fact
 - I'm a **jack of all trades, master of none**—but always eager to learn more!
 - In my medical career, I gained extensive experience in **diagnosing common diseases, prescribing medications, and performing surgeries**.